Skybound Entertainment

 Skybound Entertainment is an American multiplatform entertainment company founded by Robert Kirkman and David Alpert.
 It operates in concert with Image Comics.

 History

-Skybound Entertainment is the company behind the long-running comic series, The Walking Dead, created by Robert Kirkman and Tony Moore.
+Skybound Entertainment is the company behind the long-running comic series, The Walking Dead, created by Robert Kirkman.
 Since the company’s founding in 2010, Skybound has developed properties in traditional and new media, including comics, gaming, television, film, and digital media series.
-The company has since launched into the virtual reality space, and in 2017, created an in-house digital studio for online content.

 Subsidiaries

-In 2016, Skybound Entertainment expanded internationally with the opening of Skybound North in Vancouver, led by former Lucasfilm Animation executive Catherine Winder.

 In April 2018, Skybound created Skybound Games to publish indie games and license video games based on its intellectual property.
-In September 2018 it established Skybound Stories, a joint venture with Sky Group creating narrative videos games for mobiles.

 In 2021, Skybound became the largest shareholder in the listed game developer 5th Planet Games.
 This strategic move was aimed at gaining better access to the European market.
 Two years later, in 2023, Skybound became the majority shareholder of the company.

+In 2021, Skybound created the in-house animation studio Skybound Animation to produce the hit adult animated series Invincible.